evan-goode/mania/README.md

 - Someone might want this taken down someday.
 Feel free to mirror on Bitbucket, SourceForge, some sketchy torrent site, wherever.

 ## Configuration :wrench:
-Every option (except `--config-file`, of course) can be specified either as a command-line argument (by prefixing it with `--`), or using a YAML configuration file.
+Every option (except `--config-file`) can be specified either as a command-line argument or using a YAML configuration file.
+On the command line, prefix the option with `--`, or, when setting a boolean to false, `--no-`.

 When it's first run, Mania creates `~/config/mania/config.yaml` and populates it with some default values.
 For more information on the YAML format, see http://docs.ansible.com/ansible/latest/YAMLSyntax.html.